Zakjer/EasyCart/README.md

 # Requirements

-Libraries and programs used to create the website are located in the requirements.txt file
+Libraries and programs used to create the website are located in the requirements.txt file.

 # Version

-The current version of the website is for to computers and laptops.
-Support for phone and tablet screens will be added in the future
+The current version of the website is for computers and laptops.
+Support for phone and tablet screens will be added in the future.